TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/52 - 1 Thessalonians/1 Thessalonians 2/1 Thessalonians 2.20.md

 ---

-For ye are our glory and our joy.
+For you are our glory and our joy.